-As a result, different constellations comprising TF#s P7, C10, R16, and T23, for instance, would slightly differ among each other, and so would the insight into the object or situation obtained by employing them.
+As a result, different constellations comprising TFs 7, 10, 16, and 23, for instance, would slightly differ among each other, and so would the insight into the object or situation obtained by employing them.
 "Constellation" is thus an abstraction.
 Differently weighted TF constellations are unique and idiosyncratic ways of expressing one's thinking about a subject matter that differ in the level of complexity of the thinking that is accomplished.

-Following the proposed example, the important aspects that would emerge in the first constellation (TF#s P7, C10, R16, T23, Table 5) can be circumscribed as follows:
+Following the proposed example, the important aspects that would emerge in the first constellation (TFs 7, 10, 16, 23, Table 5) can be circumscribed as follows:

-- TF#7: [Embedding in process, movement] Any economy is embedded in an ecological niche which itself is embedded in a cosmology; therefore, when we forget about the economy's link to what surrounds it but is inherently connected to it, we may well fail to reach the purposes we have for a particular economy. - TF# 10: [(Description of) structures, functions, layers, strata of a system] The economy comprises distinct layers, some biological, others technological or political, and these layers interrelate, perhaps even intertwine.
-The economy is no flatland and is composed of potentially incompatible components that interact, one absenting - conflicting with, disrupting or impairing -- the other. - TF#16: [Value of bringing into relationship] [which includes valuation, thus transcends facts]: There is value in bringing into relationship those pieces of the economy that compete for effectiveness, in a way that is constantly changing; they need to be seen as elements of a larger whole sharing a common ground, potentially of opposites. - TF#23: [Value of conflict leading in a developmental direction Different aspects of the economy are apt to come into conflict with each other, and while this conflict may be disruptive or even destructive, it may also turn out to drive cohesion within the economy further, thus leading to overall development that would be impossible otherwise.
+- TF7: Any economy is embedded in an ecological niche which itself is embedded in a cosmology; therefore, when we forget about the economy's link to what surrounds it but is inherently connected to it, we may well fail to reach the purposes we have for a particular economy. - TF 10: The economy comprises distinct layers, some biological, others technological or political, and these layers interrelate, perhaps even intertwine.
+The economy is no flatland and is composed of potentially incompatible components that interact, one absenting conflicting with, disrupting or impairing -- the other. - TF16:[which includes valuation, thus transcends facts]: There is value in bringing into relationship those pieces of the economy that compete for effectiveness, in a way that is constantly changing; they need to be seen as elements of a larger whole sharing a common ground, potentially of opposites. - TF23: Different aspects of the economy are apt to come into conflict with each other, and while this conflict may be disruptive or even destructive, it may also turn out to drive cohesion within the economy further, thus leading to overall development that would be impossible otherwise.